pvyleta/ebusd-brink-hru/README.md

 The version of tool used and tested with the parsing scripts is 'S1_04_11_0002'

 ## dump
-Contains dump of the parsed data in fairly re-usable JSON and CSV formats. if you plan to integrate Brink HRUs in other software than ebusd, this is the place to go.
+Contains dump of the parsed data in fairly re-usable JSON and CSV formats.
+If you plan to integrate Brink HRUs in other software than ebusd, this is the place to go.

 # Future work
 - structure config files better with using !include instructions and conditions